 APPALACHIA BOTTLING COMPANY

-This seems to be where the building that held the bottling company once stood in 1908.
-Eventually it was torn down to make way for this building
+This seems to be where the building that held the bottling company once stood in 1908

 Part of a bottle from Appalachia Bottling Company